 Hawkshead Grammar School

-William Wordsworth and his brother Richard were educated, after the death of their mother in 1778, at Hawkshead Grammar School, (open:- Easter-Sept Mon-Sat 10am-12.30pm & 1.30-5pm Sun 1-5pm).
-The school was founded in 1585, by a local man, Edwin Sandys, later Archbishop of York, who spent time in prison, early in the reign of Mary I, for his support of Lady Jane Grey.
+William Wordsworth and his brother Richard were educated, after the death of their mother in 1778, at Hawkshead Grammar School.
+The school was founded in 1585, by a local man, Edwin Sandys (1519-1588), who was born in 1519 at nearby Esthwaite Hall.
+He endowed the school with sufficient land and property for it to offer a free education.
+Later Archbishop of York, Sandys spent time in prison, early in the reign of Queen Mary I, for his support of Lady Jane Grey.

 External Links